South Carolina: Piedmont

 Much of Piedmont consists of Paleozoic metamorphic and igneous rocks, and the landscape has relatively low relief.
 Due to the changing economics of farming, much of the land is now reforested in loblolly pine for the lumber industry.
 These forests are part of the Southeastern mixed forests ecoregion.
 At the southeastern edge of Piedmont is the fall line, where rivers drop to the coastal plain.
 The fall line was an important early source of water power.
 Mills built to this resource encouraged the growth of several cities, including the capital, Columbia.
 The larger rivers are navigable up to the fall line, providing a trade route for mill towns.

 The northwestern part of Piedmont is also known as the Foothills.
 The Cherokee Parkway is a scenic driving route through this area.
 This is where Table Rock State Park is located.

 Blue Ridge

 The Blue Ridge consists primarily of Precambrian metamorphic rocks, and the landscape has relatively high relief.
 The Blue Ridge Region contains an escarpment of the Blue Ridge Mountains that continues into North Carolina and Georgia as part of the southern Appalachian Mountains.
 Sassafras Mountain, South Carolina's highest point at 3560 ft, is in this area.
 Also in this area is Caesars Head State Park.
 The environment here is that of the Appalachian-Blue Ridge forests ecoregion.
 The Chattooga River, on the border between South Carolina and Georgia, is a favorite whitewater rafting destination.

 Lakes

 South Carolina has several major lakes covering over 683 sqmi.
-All major lakes in South Carolina are man-made.
+All major lakes in South Carolina are human-made.
 The following are the lakes listed by size.